NVlabs/FPSci/README.md

 ## Instructions for running the experiment

 There are two files that control the experiment settings, `userconfig.Any` and `experimentconfig.Any`.
-Samples of these files are provide in the `data-files` directory, but you should copy the `SAMPLEuserconfig.Any` to `userconfig.Any` and `SAMPLEexperimentconfig.Any` to `experimentconfig.Any` prior to running the application.
-When you start the application, files with these names must be present in the data path.
+Samples of these files are provide in the `data-files` directory, so you can copy the `SAMPLEuserconfig.Any` to `userconfig.Any` and `SAMPLEexperimentconfig.Any` to `experimentconfig.Any` prior to running the application.
 The standard location during development is the `data-files` directory.
+If the application fails to find `userconfig.Any` and `experimentconfig.Any` when it loads, it will silently copy the two sample files and put the config files in the `data-files` directory.

 `userconfig.Any` contains settings that pertain to the user, such as the `subjectID`, `mouseDPI` and `cmp360` settings.
 One way to set this up effectively is to have a settings file per user and switch between them as you switch users.